-Your core studio papers focus on your chosen pathway.
-Pathways at the City Campus are Advertising and Branding, Graphic Design and Communication Arts.
-The pathway at the South Campus is Communication Design.
-All students also study Design Research II (Design Theory), Materials and Media III and two minor papers.
+The specialised studio projects at the City Campus are Graphic Design, Advertising and Branding; and Graphic Design and Image Making.
+At the South Campus the specialised studio project is Communication Design.
+All Year 2 students also study Design Research II (Design Theory), Materials and Media III and two minor papers.